ahmadfaisal2406-spec/TheLook-E-Commerce-Growth-Retention-RFM-Funnel-Forecast-Analysis/README.md

 These were the actual questions I started with before touching the data:

 1. Is this business growing consistently, or is it just noisy month-to-month?
-2. What's actually driving GMV growth — more buyers, more orders, or people spending more per order?
+2. What's actually driving GMV growth. more buyers, more orders, or people spending more per order?
 3. How much of GMV comes from new customers vs. people who've bought before?
 4. Which product categories matter most?
 5. Are male and female customers equally valuable to the business?